The Horror in the Museum

 "The Horror in the Museum" is a short story ghostwritten by H. P. Lovecraft for Somerville, Massachusetts, writer Hazel Heald in October 1932, published in Weird Tales in July 1933.

-Plot
+Plot summary

-The tale concerns the relationship between Stephen Jones and George Rogers, the owner of a private wax museum specialising in the grotesque in Southwark, London who has been dismissed from Madame Tussauds.
-Initially cordial, it degenerates as Jones first mocks the self-important Rogers, then comes to suspect that he is demented with his "wild tales and suggestions of rites and sacrifices to nameless elder gods".
-Jones takes up Rogers's standing offer to spend a night in the museum and is attacked by his host, who is in turn killed by the entity Rhan-Tegoth that he has been making sacrifices to, and ends up becoming part of the display.
-It is implied that his assistant shot Rhan-Tegoth to make him part of said display.
+George Rogers is the owner of a private wax museum specializing in the grotesque in Southwark, London after being dismissed from Madame Tussauds.
+A discussion with his acquaintance Stephen Jones starts cordially, but progressively degenerates as Jones first mocks the self-important Rogers, then comes to suspect that he is demented with his "wild tales and suggestions of rites and sacrifices to nameless elder gods".
+Jones takes up Rogers's challenge to spend a night in the museum.

+In the evening, after some time and increasingly fearsome noises in the darkness, Jones is attacked by his host, but he manages to escape after a violent fight, and convinces himself that the supernatural aspects of the episode were just due to suggestion and nightmares about being tricked into sacrifice to a re-animated Rhan-Tegoth monster by a deluded Rogers.

+Two weeks later, Jones has fully recovered and returns to the establishment.
+He finds here Rhan-Tegoth, the lastest Roger's wax work, out for exposition (although only within a restricted wing of the museum due to its extremely morbid outlook).
+The wax statue holds a mangled man, that Jones recognizes as Roger; and seems to also show traces of Jones' gunshots from their fight.
+The ghoulish Orabona implies that he found both the dead monster and his last victim Rogers in the morning, and that the statue is actually the result of preserving both bodies in wax.